mehrab-ghasemzadeh/speech-to-text/README.md

-trainning and fine tuning a transformer model with the persian_common_voice data set from hugging face
+Trainning and fine tuning a transformer model with the persian_common_voice_17_0 and cv-corpus-20.0-2024-12-06-fa datasets from

-link to the dateset:
+link to the datesets:
+1:
 https://huggingface.co/datasets/Ashegh-Sad-Warrior/Persian_Common_Voice_17_0

 to get and use the dataset you can: